 What we are doing

-We partnered with the Spokane County Conservation District to develop a water quality improvement plan that addresses fecal coliform bacteria, temperature, and turbidity.
-The plan identifies sources of pollution.
+Previously, we partnered with the Spokane County Conservation District to develop a water quality improvement plan that addresses fecal coliform bacteria, temperature, and turbidity.
+That TMDL was approved by EPA in 2012.

 Once both plans for Little Spokane are complete, we'll develop a more detailed approach that outlines specific activities to improve water quality.